 During my childhood and into adulthood I enjoyed being curious, creative and making things.
 This enjoyment was fostered at home and at school in a variety of ways.
-My father’s enthusiasm for and practice as an amateur black and white photographer rubbed off on me and I was initially creating photographs of family vacations in the countryside and also to illustrate local history projects at school.
-This interest in photography continued into my early twenties photographing sites and scenes during my hiking and camping trips in Wales and in the South of England, particularly Dorset.
+My father's enthusiasm for and practice as an amateur black and white photographer rubbed off on me and I was initially creating photographs of family vacations in the countryside and also to illustrate local history projects at school.
+This interest in photography continued into my early twenties photographing sites and scenes during hiking and camping trips in Wales and in the South of England.
 I also enjoyed art at school and making things out of wood such as sculptures and furniture.
-My interest and activities in art and photography continued beyond my early years, as I was developing a career, by visiting art museums and art exhibitions at home and abroad.
+My interest and activities in art and photography continued beyond my early years as I was developing a career, by visiting art museums and exhibitions at home and abroad.

 Marriage and Career

 On completion of my doctorate in the sciences I started a career in industrial R&D and married the love of my life.
 As my wife and i built our home together and raised out daughter we bought art to decorate our home and I continued to photograph family events and holidays.

 My career evolved into one in academia and through a combination of circumstances led to the opportunity to live life with much more freedom of choice.
 That is to retire early, pursue latent passions, and live both in the UK and in my wife's home country Japan.